'HORSE BIOS - G-O

 Kennebec Count was a magnificent horse.
 There's a quality that a few horses have - Man O' War's owner called it "the look of eagles."
 They know they're great, and seem like kings looking out over their adoring public.
 Count was one of those very special horses.
 He was a stunning sorrel Morgan stallion with a flaxen mane and tail, and with his son Kennebec Russel, was a three-time National Pairs Combined Driving Champion.
 Eleda had the privilege of meeting Count and Russell at their home and says they were the only horses, other than Friesians, that moved her to tears just to look at them.
 They were handsome beyond words, with their long, golden manes and forelocks, and even in their stalls, "You couldn't help feeling you were looking at royalty."

 Breyer honored Kennebec Count with this release in 2005.
-It was disco'd in his color in 2007.
+It was retired in his color in 2007.

 This handsome bay pinto on the Mustang mold is a portrait of Kola, owned by well-known horse trainer and clinician GaWaNi Pony Boy.
 Pony Boy taught the importance of relationships when training horses, and was a special guest at Breyerfest 1998 along with Kola.
 They are pictured here doing a demo at Breyerfest: